alwaysdaya123/College-Admissions-Management-System/README.md

 Copy
 Edit

 This README is **structured, professional, and engaging**.
-It includes project details, tech stack, setup instructions,
+It includes project details, tech stack, setup instructions, and contact information.
+Let me know if you need any modifications! 🚀